kosperera/jekyll-otto-theme/_preview/page.md

 ---
 permalink: /page/
 layout: page
-title: A page full of slides
+title: A page full of embedded slides
 ---

 [Speakerdeck.com](https://speakerdeck.com/) is a really simple site that lets you upload your presentation decks.
 Unlike other sites, [Speakerdeck](https://speakerdeck.com/) only supports PDF format and almost major presentation software can export your slides to a nice PDF.
 [Speakerdeck FAQ](https://speakerdeck.com/faq) is a good source of information to get started.